-The National Curriculum sets out key skills that children should learn throughout Year 3.
+The National Curriculum sets out key skills that children should learn in Year 4.
 We teach key reading skills at school through shared reading in English, guided reading sessions and independent reading.
 The main key skills for children to develop can be found in this booklet and on the school's website where the national curriculum expectations for year groups are available.
-If you have any questions about the wall, please come and see you child's class teacher.
+If you have any questions please come and see your child's class teacher.